 The 7th arrondissment

-The 7th arrondissment is where you find the Eiffel Tower. becasue of this more than famous landmark I used to think this area would be turisty and unatmpshperic but this is far from the truth. the 7th arrondissment is lovely for a stay and very suited to families too.
+The 7th arrondissment is where you find the Eiffel Tower.
+Because of this more than famous landmark I used to think this area would be touristy and inauthentic but this is far from the truth.
+The 7th arrondissment is lovely for a stay and very suited to families too.

 Good family hotels in the 7th arrondsissmnet are: